joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 Welcome back to my [6-part series on hybrid iOS apps with Turbo]({% link turbo-ios.md %}).
 In [part 3]({% post_url turbo-ios/2021-03-19-forms-and-basic-authentication %}) we learned how to do basic authentication via the web view.

-One major limitation of web-only authentication is, well, its web only.
+One major limitation of web-only authentication is, well, it's web only.
 That limits us to only interacting with our server via HTML and JavaScript.
 You’re out of luck if you need to make an authenticated HTTP request.

 Native authentication, on the other hand, opens up a world of possibilities.
-It breaks your app out of the "web world" and enables fully native screens.
+It breaks your app out of the web world and enables fully native screens.
 Meaning, you can integrate native SDKs like location services and push notifications.
-Or render SwiftUI views for the really important stuff!
+Or, you can render SwiftUI views for the really important stuff!

 {% include series.html %}